parroty/kindle-your-highlights/README.markdown

 - stop_date : specifies the "Last annoted on" date to stop collecting more data.
 - wait_time : specifies wait time between each page load in seconds (default is 5 seconds)
 - block : call-back function which for each page load completion
+- driver_type : symbol to identify the selenium driver

 ## Output Examples
 #### xml